NickMeepo/Randoman/Documentation.md

 Randoman tries to generate strings satisfied given regex pattern.
 To archive this goal, I import a JS framework [randexp.js(v0.5.3)](https://github.com/fent/randexp.js) in Randoman.

-Using following function to generate strings satisfied given regex patter:
+Using following function to generate strings satisfied given regex pattern:

 ```swift
 // generate a phone, one result such as: "12307323611".